optymyze-dev/devops-bootcamp/assignments/02_Assignment_Part_1-Continuous-Integration-and-Continuous-Delivery-GitLab.md

 ```

 ### Web Setup
 Go to http://gitlab.localhost.
 This may take a while.
+You will be asked to change your password.
+That is the `root` user password.
 Add a root password, then connect as `root` with the password created.

 #### Create an Admin User